Yui-H8/Datacamp/Theory_Communicating Data Insights.md

 ### Insightful journey
 Gabriel is working on improving his organization's approach to scheduling resources.
 Gabriel's organization is looking for a data driven solution and tasks him with uncovering insights to guide their decision.

+*Perfect!
+Gabriel is ready to tackle being data-driven and delivering quality insights.*